 Typography (noun.) the art or procedure of arranging type or processing data and printing from it.

 As graphic designers are taught at college, “good typography is invisible, bad typography is everywhere”.
 Good typography should go unnoticed and work silently for your brand.
-Typography is the foundation of your brand identity, and just as colour, photography and tone of voice all influence how your brand will be perceived and remembered, so too does the style of your typography – so it’s vital that it is well-considered and meaningful.
+Typography is the foundation of your brand identity.
+Just as colour, photography and tone of voice all influence how your brand will be perceived and remembered, so too does the style of your typography.
+Therefore it’s vital that it is well-considered and meaningful.

 Nail your typography from the start